kimruddock/pawelgrzybek.github.io/_drafts/2016-05-21-intro-to-web-animations-api.md

 );
 ```

 As I told you before, think about the first parameter as a CSS `@keyframes` and second one as CSS `animation-*` properties inside declaration block.
 On every single keyframe I passed `offset` although it [could be skipped](http://w3c.github.io/web-animations/#spacing-keyframes) in this case.
 I did it intentionally to show you how to control offset of an animation — it does the same job as percentage value in front of every CSS keyframe.
-It can be represented as a fraction (ie. `1/4`) or decimal number (ie. `.25`).
+It can be represented as a fraction (ie. `1/4`) or a decimal number (ie. `.25`).
 I used `endDelay` and `iterationStart` with value `0` (this value is a default when property is skipped) to give you an overview of [all possible options](https://w3c.github.io/web-animations/#dom-animationeffecttimingreadonly-delay).
 To have a clear comparison, have a look at the CSS animation with mirrored properties.

 ```css
 @keyframes move {